What’s going on with Ghislaine Maxwell’s sex abuse trial? - NewsBreak

 What’s going on with Ghislaine Maxwell’s sex abuse trial?

-With just days left in Maxwell’s trial, it’s time to take stock of developments.
+The evidence phase of the trial concluded within three weeks.
+With just days left before a verdict is expected, it’s time to take stock of developments.

 WHO ARE GHISLAINE MAXWELL’S ACCUSERS?